0x444454/mandel_CmodA7/README.md

 The default number of max iterations is 128, but the user can interactively change them in the range [16..4095].

-NOTE: The limited amount of SRAM (512 KB) in the Cmod A7 board only allows for a 960x544 (qHD) framebuffer.
+NOTE: The limited amount of SRAM (512 KB) in the Cmod A7 board only allows for a 960x544 framebuffer.
 NOTE: The simple coloring algorithm maps the lowest 8-bits of a pixel iterations to a palette of 256 colors.

 # ALGORITHM